Breast biopsy - stereotactic

 The biopsy itself is done using one of the following:

 - Both a needle and vacuum-powered device

 The procedure usually takes about 1 hour.
 This includes the time it takes for the x-rays.
 The actual biopsy takes only several minutes.

-After the tissue sample has been taken, the catheter or needle is removed.
+After the tissue sample has been taken, the needle is removed.
 Ice and pressure are applied to the site to stop any bleeding.
 A bandage will be applied to absorb any fluid.
 Stitches are not needed.
 Adhesive strips may be placed over any wound, if needed.

 The provider will ask about your medical history.
 A breast exam may be done.

 If you take medicines (including aspirin, supplements, or herbs), ask your doctor whether you need to stop taking these before the biopsy.

 Tell your doctor if you may be pregnant.

 DO NOT use lotion, perfume, powder, or deodorant underneath your arms or on your breasts.